FMMT666/SyrSafeTechLogger/README.md

 ## Why
 My SafeTech was installed in a remote house a couple of days ago.
 I intentionally decided to buy one of these, because they can very easily (although not very securely) be controlled or monitored via RestAPI (or MQTT).

-I very quickly discovered that my (long-term) plan to integrate this into home automation at some point had to be brought forward *right now*, because the Syr Connect cloud, to put it diplomatically, is horseshite and doesn't work at all (although the device itself is quite okay).
+I very quickly discovered that my (long-term) plan to integrate this into home automation at some point had to be brought forward *right now*, because the Syr Connect cloud, to put it diplomatically, is utter horseshite and doesn't work at all (the device itself is quite okay).

 All of a sudden, after only one day, it started to shutdown due to the "time level" setting, for which a maximum time of 30 minutes constant water flow was programmed.
 The device closed the valve but the app did tell no more.
 Nice.
 Not.
 Btw, in this state the app only gives you the option to open the valve or abort.
 State and statistics cannot be viewed prior